 The social work profession is booming.
 UToledo social work students embrace diversity and become change agents in their communities.
 Social justice is at the core of our program.

-The University of Toledo’s accredited social work degree program prepares students to live this mission and to become licensed social work professionals.
+The University of Toledo’s accredited social work degree program prepares students to become licensed social work professionals.

-UToledo's social work students gain knowledge and skills in interviewing, recording and working with culturally diverse populations.
-Undergraduates study social policy and human behavior.
-They conduct research.
-And they gain real-world experience through field placements in social service organizations.
+UToledo's social work students gain knowledge and skills in interviewing, recording, and working with culturally diverse populations.
+Undergraduates study social policy and human behavior, conduct research, and gain real-world experience through field placements in social service organizations.

-UToledo’s social work majors learn the professional skills to be change agents in the community.
+UToledo’s social work majors learn the professional skills to be change agents in the community to work in these settings.
 They are prepared to:

 "The social work program has given me so much confidence and opportunity."